On-Site Clinics

 Although many variations are possible, the following format has worked quite well in the past.
 Of course, it’s best to plan this event during the most likely time of the year for good weather (and pilot interest).
 It is also wise to have a back-up airplane just in case, if possible.

-It’s important to plan the event far enough in advance not only so that the host can promote it adequately, but also so that all parties involved can coordinate schedules, equipment, and other logistics related to the event.
-For example, local FAA FSDO’s may require up to 90 days lead time to publish notices regarding safety seminars.
-While 90 days is really the minimum lead time for promoting such an event, Rich often requires longer notice as his schedule often books months in advance.
+It’s important to plan the event far enough in advance not only so that the host can promote it adequately, but also so that all parties involved can coordinate schedules, equipment, FAA seminar notice, and other logistics related to the event.
+While 90 days is ideally the minimum lead time for promoting such an event, Rich often requires longer notice as his schedule tends to book months in advance.

 Weekend Clinic Format

-Thursday — Rich arrives on-site in the afternoon, inspects the training aircraft and host facility, and conducts an evening FAA safety seminar hosted by a local FBO, flying club, or pilot group.
+Thursday — Rich arrives on-site, inspects the training aircraft and host facility, and conducts an evening FAA Wings-approved seminar hosted by a local FBO, flying club, or pilot group.
 This seminar is free and should be open to all pilots whether they are participating in the hands-on training clinic or not.
 A typical evening seminar runs as follows:

 7:00-7:15 — Host Introductions/Announcements